iCliniq Logo

 How Can Neonatal Diabetes Mellitus Be Diagnosed?

 Increased blood glucose levels in the infant’s blood or urine can indicate neonatal diabetes mellitus.
-If this condition occurs in infants younger than six months, then genomic testing is required since neonatal diabetes mellitus is caused by gene mutations.
-Genetic testing is carried out in specialized labs with the help of blood or saliva samples.
+If this condition occurs in infants younger than six months, genomic testing is required, as neonatal diabetes mellitus is caused by gene mutations.
+Genetic testing is carried out in specialized laboratories using blood or saliva samples.
 The DNA is isolated from the sample and examined for mutations in the gene responsible for causing neonatal diabetes mellitus.

-Blood and urine tests can detect elevated blood glucose levels, but genetic testing confirms the diagnosis and helps to plan the treatment.
+Blood and urine tests can detect elevated blood glucose levels.
+However, genetic testing confirms the diagnosis and helps to plan the treatment.
 If a parent or a family member is suspected of having neonatal diabetes mellitus, then genetic testing before planning for pregnancy is recommended.

 What Is the Treatment for Neonatal Diabetes Mellitus?

-• Diet: Once the condition is diagnosed, initial treatment involves balancing the carbohydrate and the calorie intake, keeping in mind that excess weight is not gained as it can cause insulin resistance in the future.
-Since the baby is born underweight, dietary restrictions can cause a nutrient imbalance.
+• Diet: Once the condition is diagnosed, initial treatment involves balancing carbohydrate and calorie intake.
+Also, excess weight gain in babies must be prevented, as it can cause insulin resistance in the future.
+If the baby is born underweight, dietary restrictions can cause a nutrient imbalance.

-• Medication: Medication with sulfonylureas has proved to be effective in treating neonatal diabetes mellitus.
-These inhibit the pancreas’s K-ATP channel and facilitate insulin’s movement into the bloodstream.
-Sulfonylureas are available as 5 mg tablets but are not licensed for newborns.
+• Medications: The great news is that a medication called sulfonylurea is often very effective for treating NDM.
+But, how does it work?
+These medications help open a blocked gate (called the K-ATP channel) in the pancreas's insulin-producing cells, allowing the insulin to finally move into the blood and start lowering the sugar.
 Glibenclamide is a drug that belongs to the class of sulfonylureas.
-Parents or nurses use it by crushing the tablet, mixing it with water, and administering it to the infant through a syringe.
+Parents or nurses crush the tablet, mix it with water, and administer it to the infant through a syringe.
 However, this can cause a change in the dosage.
-Hence, the European Medicines Agency (EMA) has developed a formulation of Glibenclamide suitable for newborns, infants, and children, called Amglidia.
+Hence, a formulation of Glibenclamide has been developed that is suitable for newborns, infants, and children.

 What Are the Risks Associated With Neonatal Diabetes Mellitus?